Zeiss Sonnar 50mm F/2 - regular Versions and Specs

 This variation is a mix of the previous [v1b ZJ CR bnA2] and next [v1b ZJ CR bnV6] body design.
 The filter rim portion looks the same as the later Sonnar but the aperture ring is the same as the previous Sonnar.
 This mix causes the typical X-shape of this variation.
 The old aperture ring surrounds the lens compared to the later ones and the lens closes down to f/22 compared to the later Sonnars.

 The rareness might be explained by the tendency of Zeiss to continuously improve existing product designs and introduce such improvements immediately.
 Sometimes improvements where introduced in the middle of a production batch.
 And sometimes those changes caused that features and designs of previous and new variations got mixed up in transition variations during such a change.
-It seems that workers in the factory used pre-produced parts up until they run out of them.
+It seems that Zeiss workers in factories used pre-produced parts up until they run out of them.
 So when the design changed they started production of the new parts but finished lenses and cameras with the still available old and new produced parts.
-This is true for the Contax I camera but it is also true for the Sonnar lenses of this time.
+This is true for the Contax I camera but it is also is true for the Sonnar lenses of this time.
 Drawing lines by production batch or even by overall design is not possible for Zeiss products of this time.

 [v1b ZJ CR bnV6] 1932 Carl Zeiss Jena Contax black nickel V-shape F/16